MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 }
 ```

 For further context about your error, you can also attach properties to it.
-To do so, pass these properties as a dictionary of strings.
+Pass the properties as a dictionary of strings.
 This step is optional.

 ```csharp
 try {